The ghee manufacturing process is always intricate regardless the manufacturer follows a traditional or advanced industrial process.

-The traditional process is also called Ayurvedic process for making cow ghee.
-It is a slow cook process and it is also called Vedic process of ghee production.
+The traditional process is also called the Ayurvedic process for making cow ghee.
+It is a slow cook process and it is also called the Vedic process of ghee production.
 This Vedic ghee making process is also called the traditional process of ghee making as well as it is popularly called as Desi or Indigenous Method.

 Step (sanskar)-1: procurement and boiling

 Procurement is a vital issue for making ghee in the traditional ghee manufacturing process.
 The quality of raw material milk is largely dependent on farming and the diet of the cow.
 Grass-fed cow milk is always better than grain feed cow milk.
 In the traditional process, 25-30 liter cow milk is essential for making around 1 liter of cow ghee.
 In Ayurveda, grass-fed cow’s milk is counted as the best material for making the purest form of cow ghee.

 The milk is thoroughly boiled.
 This long boiling process helps in two ways.
 The milk collected from the firm gets completely disinfected.
 On the other hand, by using the boiling process, the manufacturers make the texture of the cow milk more concentrated.

 In the ghee manufacturing process, boiled milk is converted into curd.
 In the traditional process, one tablespoon curd is added into the milk.
 Instead of curd, in-home sometimes lemon juice, or any natural sour ingredient is added to milk.
 The milk stays overnight in a covered pot and gets converted to curd.
 Once the curd is fully prepared, it is churned thoroughly.

 The curd is churned now by a wooden churner, which is called Bilona.
 Traditionally, card churning is done in two way direction of bilona, one is clockwise and the other is anticlockwise.
 Churning is mostly a lengthy method.
 Once the curd gets divided into butter and buttermilk, the raw ingredients of ghee, the milk butter gets prepared.